Trade Forex Trading

 • News Time

-There are 3 categories of news; yellow, orange and red, each category having a different impact.
-High impact fundamental news can really move the prices, sometimes causing a spike in both directions, before moving towards one direction.
+There are 3 categories of news: yellow, orange and red, each category having a different impact.
+High impact fundamental news can really move prices, sometimes causing a market spike in both directions, before heading and moving towards one direction.
 These are high risk times where a lot of people get stopped out.

 • Weekends

-A lot can happen over the weekend leading to the market opening with a large gap.
-This can cause a big difference in your forex account.
+A lot can happen over the weekend leading to the market opening with a large/big gap.
+This can cause a big/large difference in your account.

 • Market closing times- NY closing